PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 11:47:05
+Last updated: 2024-04-05 11:47:38
-Random Quote: If you want my advice?
-Get out of your own goddamn drama for a minute. - Nicky Nichols
+Random Quote: Oh, boy, so you actually learned something today?
+What is this, Full House? - Rick Sanchez